 What is Shopify?

-Shopify is a fully hosted platform that makes it super easy for you to create a fully functional online store.
+Shopify is a fully hosted ecommerce platform that allows you to create a fully functional online store without any experience.
 Right out of the box, you can accept payments, list your products, manage your inventory and you do not need to know anything technical to begin.

-As a result, Shopify is ideal for people who are tech averse and simply want something to work right off the bat and focus on marketing and sales.
+As a result, Shopify is ideal for people who are tech averse and simply want something to work right away and focus on marketing and sales.

 What is WooCommerce?

-Besides being 100% free, one of the benefits of open source is that you get access to the source code and at least for geeks like me, it allows you to fully customize your store exactly how you want.
+Aside from being 100% free, one of the benefits of open source is that you get access to the source code and for geeks like me, it allows you to fully customize your store exactly how you want.

 However, WooCommerce requires a longer learning curve than Shopify.
 As a result, your decision between WooCommerce Vs Shopify largely depends on your skill level, how much support you require, and your specific business needs.